Discounts and Scholarships

-In addition to your completed application form, applicants must write a 1000 word essay that tells “Why learning another language appeals to you”.
-The application and essay must also be accompanied by a language teacher’s recommendation form, which may be downloaded from here and students must do a language interview over the phone.
+In addition to your completed application form, applicants must write a 1000 word essay in English, that tells “Why learning another language appeals to you”.
+Students must also do a language interview over the phone.

 These Scholarships are named for Rawdon Dalrymple AO, one of Australia’s leading post war diplomats.